The Most Common Challenges Faced by E-commerce Businesses in 2023

 3. Data Security Breach

-One of the significant threats with eCommerce is a data security breach.
+One of the significant threats to eCommerce is a data security breach.
 The majority of the buyers save their card details on the eCommerce apps (Except CVV).
 And therefore, many hackers and fraudsters hack the card details (debit and credit) of the users and exploit them financially.
-During the pandemic COD (cash on delivery) options were closed, and therefore customers did not have other options, and vice versa; they saved their card details which was the easy target for hackers.
+During the pandemic COD (cash on delivery) options were closed, and therefore customers did not have other options, and vice versa; they saved their card details which was an easy target for hackers.

 The other thing was that hackers were calling or mailing and asking for sensitive information from their customers.
 However, there were specific measures taken by eCommerce companies still that don’t give you the guarantee of complete data protection.

 This is one of the common problems faced by eCommerce platforms globally; supply issue problems are caused by weather, infrastructure, location, connectivity, roadblocks, and many other factors.

 These problems can cause delay or cancellation of the product; whatever the situation is, the company suffers loss.
 Always remember customers don’t want to listen to the reason for cancellation or delay; therefore, in case of a delay, they cancel the order, which leads to heavy loss because you already paid for the courier service.

 This is a tedious procedure that requires a lot of R&D on all the e-commerce platforms selecting the supply chain model.
 So, these were the top challenges majorly faced by eCommerce businesses globally.

 How could we forget customer loyalty?
 They are the pillar of any business.
 If you create the base of customer retention, you get additional customers through their recommendations.
 As per the report, 83% of them prefer to recommend a business they trust.